Internet-Draft Enhanced VPN Framework June 2024

 • Compute and set up service paths in each NRP to meet enhanced VPN service requirements.

-There are two candidate control plane mechanisms for the setup of paths in the NRP: RSVP-TE and Segment Routing (SR).
+Two candidate control plane mechanisms for path setup in the NRP are: RSVP-TE and Segment Routing (SR).

 • The SR control plane [RFC8665] [RFC8667] [RFC9085] does not have the capability of signaling resource reservations along the path.
 On the other hand, the SR approach provides a potential way of binding the underlay network resource and the NRPs without requiring per-path state to be maintained in the network.
 A centralized controller can perform resource planning and reservation for NRPs, and it needs to instruct the network nodes to ensure that resources are correctly allocated for the NRP.
 The controller could provision the SR paths based on the mechanism in [RFC9256] to the headend nodes of the paths.